albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

       waypoint connections in the flight plan.
    -  ``Write cruise speed and altitude instruction``: Add cruise altitude from flight plan and speed as set in the aircraft performance.
+   -  ``Write waypoints instead of Airways``: Does not include airway names in the string but expands it and inserts the waypoints names only.
+   -  ``Write Alternates``: Appends all alternate airports to the end of the description.
-   -  ``Write SID and STAR``: Add SID and STAR names if any are used for departure or arrival.
+   -  ``Write SID and STAR``: Add SID and STAR names, if any are used for departure or arrival.
    -  ``Write generic SID and STAR``: Add the generic ``SID`` and ``STAR`` keywords if no real SID and/or STAR were selected.
-   -  ``Write Waypoints instead of Airways``: Does not insert any airway names but uses waypoints only.
-   -  ``Write Alternates``: Appends all alternate airports to the end of the description.
+   -  ``Write no SID and STAR``: Do not include any SID and STAR information at all.
    -  ``Read trailing Airports as Alternates``:

       -  Enabled: A list of airports at the end of the description will